koofr/go-pin/README.md

 This assumes you want to store version information in file `versions`, you can use whatever you like.
 Freeze will store repository type, exact revision and target directory.

 **NOTE** `go-pin` works in current subtree.
-It will also try to update and freeze you application's `.git.` dir if run at project run.
-Usually you will want to run this in some other directory e.g. `.../src`.
+It will also try to update and freeze you application's `.git` dir if run at project root.
+Usually you will want to run this in some other directory e.g. `../src`.

 ## Supported VCS